 Artworker

 You'll usually work with a variety of formats and channels, designing artwork for websites, e-marketing and digital media, as well as print.
-You'll be involved in each project from start to finish and will work closely as part of a creative team to ensure that the artwork meets the needs of the client's brief and any brand guidelines.
+You'll typically be involved in each project from start to finish and will work closely as part of a creative team to ensure that the artwork meets the needs of the client's brief and any brand guidelines.

 The role is closely related to the work of a graphic designer, and there may be some overlap.
 However, many companies still employ an artworker rather than incorporating the work into that of a graphic designer.